MoOx/phenomic/docs/content/docs/usage/configuration.md

   // DEBUG=statinamic:*
   //  (to get some visual feedback during development and build)

-  // Statinamic core section (default values) "statinamic": {
+  // Phenomic core section (default values) "statinamic": {
     // current working directory
     // you should not need to specify this, but who knows what you will do with